inderjeetuiet/managing-alarms/README.md

 Server Mode:
 I use the same 3 timertask classes, but with the interval of 10 mins Possible usage: For example, developer can use them to send data to server, performaing sync with server etc.

+In addition, the timertask collects data periodically as per the mode selected, currently only data collection for wifi has been implemented.
+The collected data passed to activity with the use of ResultReciever.

+Comming soon:
+Periodic data collection of sensor data such GPS coordinates, speed etc